sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 The Doconce markup language has a concept called *special lines*.
-Such lines starts with a markup at the very beginning of the line and are used to mark document title, authors, date, sections, subsections, paragraphs., figures, etc.
+Such lines starts with a markup at the very beginning of the line and are used to mark document title, authors, date, sections, subsections, paragraphs., figures, movies, etc.

 .. index:: TITLE keyword